Snowflake-Applied-Field-Engineering/terraformupdate/README.md

 A  toolkit to help you upgrade your existing Snowflake Terraform configurations from older provider versions to the latest version (v0.94+).
 This tool is specifically designed for teams who already have Terraform managing their Snowflake infrastructure and need to migrate to newer provider versions.

 ## Why This Tool?
+This is mostly a list of tools and scripts that the AFE team has put together helping customers thru upgrades.
+We publish this here as a way to share that knowledge.
+This isn't meant to replace any offical documenation, just some lessons we've learned along the way.
 The Snowflake Terraform provider has undergone significant breaking changes, especially with:
 - **Bundle 2025_04** - Major grant system overhaul
 - **v0.90.x+** - Deprecated legacy grant resources